<< New text box >>

 I often create custom cartoons and illustrations for companies and individuals who want a special gift for a friend or colleague.

-How it works: We can discuss your illustration through email or over the phone, and arrange the particular details.
-I will need a few clear photos of your friend or colleague.
+My process: We can discuss your illustration through email or over the phone, and arrange the particular details.
+I will need a few clear (front and profile) photos of your friend or colleague.

 I'll provide you with sketches via email.
-After making any needed revisions, I'll proceed with finished artwork, sending you high quality digital files that you can have printed locally at a Kinkos or print shop on a high quality printer.
-(Or if you'd rather, I can take care of the printing and ship you the artwork.)
+After making any needed revisions, I'll proceed with finished artwork, sending you high quality digital files that you can have printed locally at a Kinkos or local print shop, on a high quality printer.
 I create the artwork in sizes that allow for easy framing.